 Why is it so difficult to institute reliable biomedical service cost metrics?

 First, it is challenging to compare biomedical departments.
-The scope of equipment service covered by individual biomedical departments varies widely from one hospital to another.
+The scope of hospital equipment management covered by individual biomedical departments varies widely from one hospital equipment team member to another.
 Some programs include imaging equipment and some cover beds, whereas others don’t encompass ventilations or anesthesia.
 The variations are endless.
 Since there is no common scope and each department is different, they each involve different labor requirements, inventories, and ultimately cost.

 A compelling study was published in the January/March 2008 issue of the Journal of Clinical Engineering, titled “Clinical Engineering Benchmarking: An Analysis of American Acute Care Hospitals”.1 This review used data from 253 hospitals, looking for indicators that were statistically valid and useful for measuring, monitoring, and improving performance.
 Though there were some interesting findings, the authors report, “each indicator should not be used individually for precise benchmarking.”